Last updated on 19th August 2019

 How do I get to Newcastle?

-There are regular trains from Durham train station and the journey takes about twenty minutes.
+There are regular trains from Durham train station and the journey takes about fifteen minutes.
 If you are going out for the night be sure to check when the last train is as the taxi journey back to Durham can be quite expensive.
 There is a bus that runs, but it isn’t the most reliable!

 College Postal Address

-As students we can have post delivered to college, they will be delivered to either the Livers’ In/Liver’s Out pigeon holes or alternatively if it is a signed package it will be delivered to the Porter’s Office in Reception.
+As students we can have post delivered to college, they will be delivered to either the Livers’ In/Liver’s Out pigeon holes or alternatively if it is a signed package it will be delivered to the Porters’ Office in Reception.
 If you have any questions about pigeon holes, please contact the Porters or firstname.lastname@example.org.
 Pigeon holes will be reassigned prior to Freshers’ Week.
 If your parcel is delivered to the Porters’ office, you will receive an email.

 St John's College,